AyushJaisss/5DOF-Robotic-Arm-Control-System/readme.md

 - [ ] Enable **sequence recording and playback** for automated motion
 - [ ] Upgrade the UI with **real-time angle display** and load indicators
 - [ ] Add **OTA firmware updates** over the same Wi-Fi AP
 ---

+📜 Acknowledgment
+This project was initially developed as a team effort and has been further modified and enhanced with additional features.

+---